AliceO2Group/ReadoutCard/README.md

 caution.
 See the function's documentation for more information about the risks.

 Once a ChannelMaster has acquired the lock, clients can:
-* Read and write registers of the BAR channel
 * Start and stop DMA
 * Push and read pages

-For a simple usage example, see the program in `src/Example.cxx`.
-For high-performance readout, the benchmark program `src/CommandLineUtilities/ProgramDmaBench.cxx` may be more instructive.
+* Read and write registers of the BAR channel

-Limited-access interface
+BAR interface
 -------------------
-Users can also get a limited-access object (implementing ChannelSlaveInterface) from the factory.
-It is restricted to reading and writing registers.
+Users can also get a limited-access object (implementing *ChannelSlaveInterface*) from the *ChannelFactory*.
+It is restricted to reading and writing registers to the BAR.
 Currently, there are no limits imposed on which registers are allowed to be read from and written to, so it is still a "dangerous" interface.
 But in the future, protections may be added.

-Dummy objects
+Dummy implementation
 -------------------
-The ChannelFactory can instantiate a dummy object if a certain serial number (currently -1 is used) is passed to its functions.
+The ChannelFactory can instantiate a dummy object if the serial number -1 is passed to its functions.
+This dummy object may at some point provide a mock DMA transfer, but currently it does not do anything.

 If PDA is not available (see 'Dependencies') the factory will **always** instantiate a dummy object.

 Utility programs
 -------------------
-The RORC module contains some utility programs to assist with RORC debugging and administration. rorc-bench-dma uses files in these directories for DMA buffers:
+The module contains some utility programs to assist with ReadoutCard debugging and administration.
+For detailed information and usage examples, use a program's `--help` option.

+Most programs will also provide more detailed output when given the `--verbose` option.

+#### roc-alf-client & rorc-alf-server
+See section "ALICE Low-level Front-end"

+#### roc-bench-dma
+DMA throughput and stress-testing benchmarks.
+It may use files in these directories for DMA buffers:
 * `/var/lib/hugetlbfs/global/pagesize-2MB`
 * `/var/lib/hugetlbfs/global/pagesize-1GB`
+The program will report the exact file used.
 They can be inspected manually if needed, e.g. with hexdump: `hexdump -e '"%07_ax" " | " 4/8 "%08x " "\n"' [filename]`

+### roc-channel-cleanup
+In the event of a serious crash, such as a segfault, it may be necessary to clean up and reset a channel.
+See section "Channel ownership lock" for more details.

+### roc-example
+The compiled example of `src/Example.cxx`

+### roc-flash
+Flashes firmware from a file onto the card.
+Note that it is not advised to abort a flash in progress, as this will corrupt the firmware present on the card.
+Please commit to your flash.

+Once a flash has completed, the host will need to be rebooted for the new firmware to be loaded.

+Currently only supports the C-RORC.

+### roc-flash-read
+Reads from the card's flash memory.

+Currently only supports the C-RORC.

+### roc-list-cards
+Lists the readout cards present on the system, along with their type, PCI address, vendor ID, device ID, serial number, and firmware version.

+### roc-reg-[read, read-range, write]
+Writes and reads registers to/from a card's BAR.
+By convention, registers are 32-bit unsigned integers.
+Note that their addresses are given by byte address, and not as you would index an array of 32-bit integers.

+### roc-reset
+Resets a card channel

+### roc-run-script
+*Deprecated, see section "Python interface"*

+Run a Python script that can use a simple interface to use the library.

 Exceptions
 -------------------
-The RORC module makes use of exceptions.
+The module makes use of exceptions.
 Nearly all of these are derived from `boost::exception`.
-They are defined in the header 'RORC/Exception.h'.
+They are defined in the header 'ReadoutCard/Exception.h'.
 These exceptions may contain extensive information about the cause of the issue in the form of `boost::error_info` structs which can aid in debugging.
 To generate a diagnostic report, you may use `boost::diagnostic_information(exception)`.

 Python interface